ReshetovItsMe/learn-nodejs-hw/Module 3. In-memory CRUD REST service with validation./README.md

 * user’s age must be between 4 and 130.

 In case of any property does not meet the validation requirements or the field is absent, return 400 (Bad Request) and detailed error message.

-EVALUATION CRITERIA
-1. Task 2.1 is partially implemented (w/o getAutoSuggestUsers or other methods).
-2. Task 2.1 is fulfilled to the full extent.
-3. Task 2.1 eslint rules are applied.
-4. Task 2.2 is fulfilled to the full extent; validation package is used.
-5. Consider to use Typescript.